scoundrelxv

 Traveling on a Tuesday, Wednesday or Saturday usually results in a cheaper fare than on other days of the week, says Jet.
 Use a flexible-date engine like Kayak, Google Flights or FareCompare to find the cheapest combination.
 But don’t check just one site, he says — many don’t include low-cost carriers like Southwest and JetBlue.

 Anda baru saja membaca artikel yang berkategori dengan judul How to fight the rising cost of airfare.
-Anda bisa bookmark halaman ini dengan URL http://scoundrelxv.blogspot.com/2012/09/how-to-fight-rising-cost-of-airfare.html.
+Anda bisa bookmark halaman ini dengan URL https://scoundrelxv.blogspot.com/2012/09/how-to-fight-rising-cost-of-airfare.html.
 Terima kasih!

 Ditulis oleh: Unknown -